South Korea rallies past Mexico, secures 2020 Olympic berth | The Japan Times

 The Mexican leadoff man has been one of the Premier12’s best players and has hit home runs in his last three games, including on Wednesday against Japan.

-The bottom half of the frame began with Kim Hyun-soo and Yang Eui-ji drawing walks and Choi Jeong hitting a single to load the bases.
+The bottom half of the frame began with Kim Hyun-soo, a former Baltimore Orioles players, and Yang Euiji drawing walks and Choi Jeong hitting a single to load the bases.
 Min Byung-hun hit a blooper that landed in shallow center to drive in one run and Park Min-woo drew a bases-loaded walk to tie the score at 2-2.

 The Koreans were just getting started.